bloock/bloock-sdk-py/README.md

 # From a string
 Message.fromString('Example Data')

+# From a bytes
+Message.fromBytes(b'Example Data')

-# From a Uint8Array with a lenght of 32
+# From a Uint8Array
 u8Array = np.array([1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1], dtype='uint8')
 Message.fromUint8Array(u8Array)